 Bianca finds herself faced with dark magic she didn’t expect, with lessons more dangerous than she could have ever imagined.
 Will Bianca have the courage to save herself from the curse, or will Miss Mabel’s sinister plan be too powerful?

 ~ARC provided by Netgalley in exchange for an honest review~

-Bianca Monroe is a witch, stuck with a powerful Inheritance curse has been placed on her mother and grandmother.
+Bianca Monroe is a witch, stuck with a dominant Inheritance curse has been placed on her mother and grandmother.
 The witch behind the curse is none other than Miss Mabel of Miss Mabel’s School for Girls.
 The school is the most prestigious one in the Witches’ Network and every year, it hosts a Student Competition, the prize of which is private lessons with the school’s High Witch.
-Within the first few hours of arriving to the school, Bianca volunteers for the Competition – the first first-year volunteer in centuries.
+Within the first few hours of arriving at the school, Bianca volunteers for the Competition – the first first-year volunteer in centuries.
 But what she doesn’t realise, and what she has been warned about, is that winning the Competition was the easiest part – Miss Mabel is cunning and ruthless, for which Bianca could be the perfect weapon.

 For a debut author, the world of The Networks is good – I read a lot of fantasy and paranormal books, and witches are amongst my least favourite premises.
-I love the concept but the stories aren’t executed well enough.
+I love the concept, but the stories aren’t executed well enough.
 Katie Cross did manage to make it work for me.
 The writing is decent and sets the fast pace quite nicely.